Weak Approximation for Low Degree del Pezzo Surfaces: The Proof of the Main Theorem

-Similarly for $E_2$, the reducible curve $K=\cup_{1\le i\le 4}C_i$ depicted in figure 8 gives the curve which we are looking for. $C_1$ is a curve with class $e+2f$ containing $p$ and $q$; $C_2$, $C_3$ and $C_4$ are three curves given by (\ref{au}) meeting $R_2$ transversally at one point but not $R_1$.
+Similarly for $E_2$, the reducible curve $Z=\cup_{1\le i\le 4}C_i$ depicted in Figure 7 gives the curve which we are looking for.
+The curve $C_1$ has the class $e+2f$ and contains $p$ and $q$; $C_2$, $C_3$ and $C_4$ are three curves given by (\ref{au}) meeting $R_2$ transversally at one point but not $R_1$.
+The configuration is illustrated in Figure 7.